brettstack/halfstack-site/content/pages/1--about/index.md

 ### Creator of aws-serverless-express

-[aws-serverless-express](https://github.com/awslabs/aws-serverless-express) is an Open-Source Software (OSS) project for running [Express](https://expressjs.com/) and other Node.js web frameworks on [Serverless AWS](https://aws.amazon.com/serverless/) using [Lambda](https://aws.amazon.com/lambda/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
-The project is used by thousands of [AWS](https://aws.amazon.com/) customers for running production applications, has over 3k stars on [GitHub](https://github.com/awslabs/aws-serverless-express), and is downloaded over 800k times a month on [NPM](https://www.npmjs.com/package/aws-serverless-express).
+[aws-serverless-express](https://github.com/awslabs/aws-serverless-express) is a library for running [Express](https://expressjs.com/) and other Node.js web frameworks on [Serverless AWS](https://aws.amazon.com/serverless/) using [Lambda](https://aws.amazon.com/lambda/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+The project is used by thousands of [AWS](https://aws.amazon.com/) customers for running production applications of all scales, has over 3k stars on [GitHub](https://github.com/awslabs/aws-serverless-express), and is downloaded over 800k times a month on [NPM](https://www.npmjs.com/package/aws-serverless-express).

-I was responsible for the inception, implementation, maintenance, support, documentation, and releases for this product.
+I was responsible for the inception, implementation, maintenance, support, documentation, releases, and growth for this product.
 You can see [my blog post on the AWS Compute Blog](https://aws.amazon.com/blogs/compute/going-serverless-migrating-an-express-application-to-amazon-api-gateway-and-aws-lambda/) as well as [a blog post by Jeff Barr](https://aws.amazon.com/blogs/aws/running-express-applications-on-aws-lambda-and-amazon-api-gateway/).

 ### Lead engineer for AWS SAM (Serverless Application Modal)